Brendan Carr: Broadcasting rules and suspension of Jimmy Kimmel Live!

-The FCC returned to a quorum with Trusty's confirmation, giving Republicans a majority.
-Carr moved to end net neutrality, although a federal appellate court had already struck down net neutrality regulations, and refused to enforce a rule that would have lowered prison phone call prices.
+The FCC returned to a quorum with Trusty's confirmation in June 2025, giving Republicans a majority.
+Carr moved to end net neutrality, although a federal appellate court had already struck down net neutrality regulations, and refused to enforce a rule that would have lowered prison phone call prices; Trusty and Carr voted to decrease the limit in October, although their proposed limit was higher than what had been set the previous year.
 Carr has sought to broaden the FCC's mandate to adjudicate what content appears on television, particularly in countering a perceived liberal bias in broadcasts.
 The commission approved Paramount Global's merger with Skydance Media in July, achieving a commitment from Skydance that the resulting company, Paramount Skydance, would not have DEI policies.
 The commitment included installing an ombudsman to ensure a "diversity of viewpoints".
 Carr suggested in an interview with CNBC that the cancellation of The Late Show franchise by Paramount subsidiary CBS helped the company comply with regulations.
 The Freedom of the Press Foundation filed an ethics complaint against him that month, citing his statements and actions in the merger process of Skydance Media and Paramount Global.
+Following the approval, Carr stated that Skydance Media's promise to eliminate bias "made the difference" in securing the deal.